 At Stokes Bay on Thursday August 6th took place under the direction of the special committee of which Sir W. Jervois is president the first of a series of experiments whose importance as bearing on the question of the defence of our harbours and roadsteads can be hardly over-estimated.
 The Oberon, as most of our readers are aware, has been long in preparation for a course of attack by submarine mines, to be carried on until it terminates in her destruction, the object being to test the effect of such mines under various circumstances on the bottoms of our men-of-war as at present constructed, and so to learn exactly how to place our charges to the best advantage, as well as to ascertain what constitutes a bar which ships cannot cross without being destroyed.

 To carry this out the Oberon has been provided with sides and bottom corresponding exactly to those of H.M.S.
-Hercules and also with a condenser taken form her Majesty’s ship Octavia.
+Hercules and also with a condenser taken from her Majesty’s ship Octavia.
 The system on which she is attacked we need hardly say, is to begin with comparatively distant charges and gradually to approach nearer to the vessel carefully investigating the effect in each case so as to obtain the maximum amount of information that can be afforded by so costly an experiment.
 It has been decided by the Torpedo and Obstruction Committee to adopt the charge of 500lb of compressed gun-cotton, as what we may call the normal one for the conditions most commonly occurring.
 It happens that the depth best suited to give full effect to this charge is about 8 fathoms of water and this is about the depth most commonly found in the passages to be defended.
 Five hundred pounds of gun-cotton, it is to be borne in mind, corresponds to two thousand pounds of powder.

 The Oberon Experiment Fig 1

-On 5th August this charge was with considerable difficulty, owing to the rough weather, placed at about 100ft. form the vessel’s side on the bottom at a depth of 8 fathoms of water, its place being marked by a buoy (fig2).
+On 5th August this charge was with considerable difficulty, owing to the rough weather, placed at about 100ft. from the vessel’s side on the bottom at a depth of 8 fathoms of water, its place being marked by a buoy (fig2).
 The Oberons circumstances were as follows: The inlet and outlet valves of her condensers were left open the Kingston valve of her feed-pipe was closed.
 The water-line was 2in higher than the top of her condenser. the original weight of her hull before fitting her with special bottom was 590 tons as now fitted it is 920 tons.
 Her cables and condensers may be taken as about 30 tons.
 Her starboard side has forty-four crusher gauges (a-a-a Fig 2) fitted to it.
 Each crusher piston is 2/3 square inch in area, and behind it is a lead pellet hardened with antimony 1/2inch long and 1/12 inch in sectional area.
 Over each side of the vessel were suspended by 3inch ropes 12ft long six 18-ponder shot, each fitted with a crusher gauge (b-b in fig 2) having a piston of smaller weight than those of the Oberon crusher gauges, but in other respects similar.

 The 500lb charge of gun-cotton in the mine was saturated with fresh water in a service water-tight iron case.
 Ignition was effected by means of two Abel detonating fuzes placed with two dry 9oz discs of cotton in a waterproof bag.
-We believe we are correct in saying thet the circuit used in previous experiments was employed in this case also; that is a circuit was provided for testing, being constantly open, passing through a copper-plate into the water.
-This circuit has a point of great resistance at the fuze and cannot act strongly enough on the electro-magnet to bring the powerful firing battery into action. this latter is brought into play, however, in a service mine, either by a circuit closer being tilted, which opens a circuit momentarily where there is very little resistance, and which, therefore, has strength enough to magnetise the electro-magnet or by the act of an operator on shore.
+We believe we are correct in saying that the circuit used in previous experiments was employed in this case also; that is a circuit was provided for testing, being constantly open, passing through a copper-plate into the water.
+This circuit has a point of great resistance at the fuze and cannot act strongly enough on the electromagnet to bring the powerful firing battery into action. this latter is brought into play, however, in a service mine, either by a circuit closer being tilted, which opens a circuit momentarily where there is very little resistance, and which, therefore, has strength enough to magnetise the electromagnet or by the act of an operator on shore.
 It was the latter arrangement only that was applied on this occasion.

 The firing took place from Fort Monckton, being directed by Captain Abney, R.E. who generally performed this duty so as to be able to arrange to take an instantaneous photograph of the column of water thrown up. on this occasion, we believe, two were got at successive instants with great success.